 Bring us your most constitutionally incapable-of-recovery alcoholic.
-And we will bring you the science of how to recover and turn the hopeless into the next singer of our praises.
+And we will bring you the science of how to recover and turn the “hopeless” into the next singer of our praises.
 There are physiological reasons why a person craves alcohol.
-For some it is abating anxiety.
+For some, it is abating anxiety.
 For others, it is a low-blood sugar craving.
 For yet others, what was once a social escape became a dependence that has basically stripped their brain of fundamental nutrients and left them a confused wet-brained mess.

 Our alcohol treatment center provides the most comprehensive health restoration program in the world.
-We aim to apply our knowledge of neurochemistry to normalize the addictive biochemistry as it relates to alcohol use.
+We aim to apply our knowledge of neurochemistry to normalize addictive biochemistry as it relates to alcohol use.
 There is no other addiction treatment program designed to do what ours does, anywhere else.
 In fact, many international guests come seeking this level of addiction treatment simply because our program is not found elsewhere.

-We use lab testing to discover physiological reasons for alcohol use, and we tailor each guest’s program so that the deficiencies which testing reveals can be corrected using non-invasive, drug-free modalities.
+We use lab testing to discover physiological reasons for alcohol use, and we tailor each guest’s program so that the deficiencies that testing reveals can be corrected using non-invasive, drug-free modalities.
 Testing also isolates neurotoxic materials that can be cleansed from the body.
 Toxic body burden of things like heavy metals can lead to the anxious-addicted type of alcoholic, which often is the most difficult to treat.

-Many alcohol recovery programs base their treatment upon the AA philosophy, yet lack any awareness of how sugar and other things create the blood sugar roller-coaster that can lead to a hypoglycemic alcohol addicted physiology.
+Many alcohol recovery programs base their treatment upon the AA philosophy, yet lack any awareness of how sugar and other things create the blood sugar roller-coaster that can lead to a person’s hypoglycemic alcohol-addicted physiology.
 In fact, many AA programs unwittingly foster the addictive biochemistry of this type of disposition with the availability of sugars and coffee.
 We do provide access to meetings and support sponsorship.
 We do not however allow for the sugars and other mechanisms of an addictive biochemistry to influence our treatment and we provide a very deliberate regimen of diet and neurotransmitter balancing supplements and techniques so that the person can feel a real palpable distance from their addiction, rather than just feeding the same addictive physiology in other ways.
-Though we are not 12-step based, the combination of 12-step models and addressing the physiology behind alcohol addiction can be a very potent combinations.
+Though we are not 12-step based, the combination of 12-step models and addressing the physiology behind alcohol addiction can be a very potent combination.
 The absence of these physiological components in AA bear on their relapse rates.
-Alcoholics anonymous founder Bill Wilson was a large proponent of niacin, as he found success in his “most hopeless cases,” including alleviating his own depression and anxiety that abstinence from alcohol alone had not.
+Alcoholics Anonymous founder Bill Wilson was a large proponent of niacin, as he found success in his “most hopeless cases,” including alleviating his own depression and anxiety that abstinence from alcohol alone had not.
 What he found was that the results were “nothing short of amazing.”

 Yet, Wilson’s own doctors, who were former alcoholics, rejected him.
 They told Wilson that he “was not a licensed physician and thus had no business extolling the virtues of vitamin therapy.”
 And despite the fact that he spent the last 11 years of his life further researching and supporting niacin, this information had been all but forgotten.
 He even wrote long AA pamphlets regarding his observations that most have never even heard of.